kolan72/PoliNorError.Extensions.Http/README.md

 , where `AskCatService` is a service that implements `IAskCatService`, with `HttpClient` or `IHttpClientFactory` injected.

 ---
-Call the library's `IHttpClienBuilder.WithResiliencePipeline` extensions method and configure the pipeline of the `DelegatingHandler`s by calling the `AddPolicyHandler` methods with the policy you want to use in this handler:
+Use the library's `IHttpClientBuilder.WithResiliencePipeline` extension method and configure the pipeline of `DelegatingHandler`s by using the `AddPolicyHandler` method with the policy you want to apply in this handler:

 ```csharp
 services.AddHttpClient<IAskCatService, AskCatService>((spForClient, client) =>